Demonstrating Record Fidelity for the Quantum Fourier Transform: Plurality Voting

 Plurality voting helps to suppress systematic error in individual variants.
 Being a non-linear aggregation, it also creates a skewed outcome distribution.
 Thus, it should only be used for experiments where a single state is expected as ideal outcome.

-Our implementation of plurality voting avoids the sampling process, and instead computes the probability for each state to be measured in more than $t$ variants simultaneously, similar to \cite{Chen2024}.
+Our implementation of plurality voting avoids the sampling process, and instead computes the probability for each state to be measured in more than $t$ variants simultaneously, as described in Ref.~\cite{Chen2024}.

 This approach is only exact if $t \geq N_v/2$ where $N_v$ is the number of variants.
 Thus, we choose $t = \lceil N_v/2\rceil$, or the largest number of variants any state has been measured in, whichever is smaller.
 For smaller $t$, this effectively includes states which appear more than $t$ times, but are not the most likely ones.
 To make this approximation consistent, we also count states multiple times if they appear in more than ${2t+1}$ variants.